Alimir/wp-ulike/readme.txt

 == Frequently Asked Questions ==

 = Does WP ULike work with any theme? =
-Yes, it’s compatible with all WordPress themes that follow coding standards.
+Yes!
+WP ULike is compatible with all WordPress themes that follow coding standards.
+The buttons automatically adapt to your theme's styling.

 = Is WP ULike compatible with other plugins? = Absolutely!
-It integrates smoothly with Elementor, BuddyPress, bbPress, WooCommerce, GamiPress, myCRED, and more.
-If you face any issues, let us know!
+WP ULike integrates seamlessly with popular plugins including Elementor, BuddyPress, bbPress, WooCommerce, GamiPress, myCRED, and most caching plugins.
+If you encounter any compatibility issues, please let us know!

-= What’s the difference between WP ULike Free and Pro? = The Free version includes essential features, while WP ULike Pro unlocks advanced tools like up/down voting, premium templates, and an in-depth stats panel.
-[Learn more](https://wpulike.com/blog/wp-ulike-pro-version-vs-free/).
+= What's the difference between WP ULike Free and Pro? = The free version includes all essential features: like/dislike buttons, statistics dashboard, customizable templates, auto-display, shortcodes, and full plugin integrations.
+WP ULike Pro adds professional features like advanced analytics with filters, premium templates, user profiles, login/registration forms, social sharing, SEO schema, and REST API access.
+Both versions are fully functional—Pro simply extends your capabilities for more advanced use cases.

 = Can I use WP ULike on a multisite setup? =
-Yes, WP ULike works seamlessly across WordPress multisite networks.
+Yes!
+WP ULike works perfectly across WordPress multisite networks.
+Each site can have its own settings and statistics.

 = Is WP ULike secure? =
-Yes, developed by TechnoWich, WP ULike follows the latest security and coding standards, with over 80,000 active users and a high WordPress rating.
+Yes, absolutely.
+WP ULike is developed by TechnoWich following WordPress security best practices and coding standards.
+With over 80,000 active installations and a high WordPress.org rating, security is our top priority.

 = Which web servers does WP ULike support? =
-WP ULike runs smoothly on Apache, Nginx, LiteSpeed, Microsoft IIS, and other popular web servers.
+WP ULike runs smoothly on all popular web servers including Apache, Nginx, LiteSpeed, Microsoft IIS, and others.
+No special server configuration required.

 == Changelog ==